 Castillo de Colomares (eng.
-Colomares Castle) is one of the most stunning pieces of architecture you’ll see in your life.
+Colomares Castle) is one of the most stunning pieces of architecture you’ll see in your life and definitely the most interesting and unique attraction in Benalmadena Pueblo.
 It looks like a fairy-tale castle but in reality, it’s a monument dedicated to Christopher Columbus and his discovery of America.
 The look is one thing but the most fascinating fact is that it was built by only… 3 people!

 Estupa de la Iluminación de Benalmádena

-Estupa de la Iluminación de Benalmádena (eng.
+One of the most interesting Benalmadena attractions is Estupa de la Iluminacion de Benalmádena (eng.
 Stupa of Enlightenment Benalmádena), or just Benalmádena Stupa was built in 2003.
-It is a Buddhist temple for peace, harmony of the world and a place of meditation.
+It is a Buddhist temple for peace, harmony of the world, and a place of meditation.
 The temple was the idea of Lopon Tsechu Rinpoche, the Buddhist Master from Bhutan.
 The government of Benalmádena approved and supported the construction, and so this beautiful, peaceful building came to life.

 Benalmádena Stupa is beautiful from the outside, but from the inside as well.
 Once you’re inside, it’s best to walk around in a clockwise direction just to honor the tradition.
 Many believe that wishes made near a Stupa will become true, so don’t forget to make a wish.
 It is also the place where you can join guided meditation on Sunday evenings.,

 Outside the Benalmádena Stupa, you can admire beautiful views of the Costa del Sol and after that, you can visit a souvenir shop that offers traditional ceramic figures or books to learn more about Buddhism.